shepherdingelectrons/OpenMST/README.md

 Simply download **[MSTProcess.py](https://raw.githubusercontent.com/shepherdingelectrons/OpenMST/master/MSTProcess.py)** and place in the folder with your MOC files and import it with ```import MSTProcess```.
 See the examples for simple usage, and also [More advanced usage](#more-advanced-usage).

-**The OpenMST script doesn't modify the MOC files, but work with copies of the MOC file, just in case**
+**NOTICE: The OpenMST script doesn't modify the MOC files, but work with copies of the MOC file to be safe**

 More advanced users may want to setup the script as a site-package, so that it can be imported from any script folder.
 To do this:
 1. Locate the folder containing the version of python on your machine (i.e. ..\AppData\Local\Programs\Python\Python38)